Effects of dynamical capture on two equal-mass nonspinning black holes: Preliminary framework

 Based on these references, and on explicit cross-checks performed here, we find that (with regards to the induced spins) differences between the resolution used here and higher ones remain below $0.6\%$.
 Other relevant variables have also been checked to have good accuracy with differences below $1\%$.
-Given that the maximum induced spins in our non-spinning case reach only $\chi \sim 0.14$ (in agreement with previous results~\cite{Rodr_guez_Monteverde_2025}) we conclude that medium resolution is sufficient to obtain accurate and robust results.
-Nevertheless, in some simulations dealing with highly relativistic initial conditions (more specifically $p/M=0.75$), the formed BH after the merger was observed to have large discrepancies in their masses and spins, which is the reason we discarded these concrete values for these simulations, as we will indicate in Sec.~\ref{sec: Num. res.
+Given that the maximum induced spins in our nonspinning case reach only $\chi \sim 0.14$ (in agreement with previous results~\cite{Rodr_guez_Monteverde_2025}), we conclude that medium resolution is sufficient to obtain accurate and robust results.
+Nevertheless, in some simulations dealing with highly relativistic initial conditions (more specifically $p/M=0.75$), the formed BH after the merger was observed to have large discrepancies \c{with higher resolutions} in masses and spins, which is the reason we discarded these concrete values for these simulations, as \c{indicated} in Sec.~\ref{sec: Num. res.
 BH}.